How to Perform CPR on a Dog

-During this process, make sure that your hand is snug around the dog’s nose and your mouth and try to blow the air directly into the dog’s mouth.
+During this process, make sure that your hand is snug around the dog's muzzle and try to blow the air directly into the dog’s nose.
 Always keep the dogs mouth closed with your other hand.
 Never force air into the dog’s nose.
 Instead, breathe into the dog’s nose at a rate of time, and pressure, that you would normally exhale.

 Step 3: C for Circulation

 Once the A and B’s have been established, check the dog’s femoral artery for a pulse, or lay your hand on the upper left side of the dog’s chest to see if you can feel a heartbeat.
 If no heartbeat or pulse is present begin chest compressions.

 First lay the dog on its right side, and then locate the middle of the dog’s chest which is approximately where the left elbow touches the ribcage.
 This location is where the compressions should take place.

 For small dogs 16 pounds or less, the thumb and forefinger can be used to compress both sides of the chest.
 For larger dogs, use a palm over hand method for compressions.
 The chest should be compressed about 1.5 inches down on each compression.

 The speed of compressions and breathing is important for the CPR to work properly.
 Compressions should be done at a rate of 3 compressions every 2 seconds.
 After 15 quick compressions two breaths should be performed.